Napalm Death (1981-present): a Death Metal band from Meriden, West Midlands, UK.

 Harmony Corruption (1990) saw second guitarist Mitch Harris (ex-Righteous Pigs) added.
 This release, along with the Suffer The Children 12" (1990) would see Napalm Death form into the modern death metal we know them as now.
 During a 1992 tour, the only original band member, Mick Harris, was arrested for a jewelry shop robbery and opted to leave to join Scorn, making room for Danny Herrara, a friend of Pintado's from LA.

 Their touring schedule continued in earnest while their fourth album, Utopia Banished (1992), showed their remarkable staying power.
 In 1993 they toured the usual US and European venues, as well as the off-the-beaten-track places like Russia, South Africa and Canada.
-That same time they covered the Dead Kennedys' Nazi punks Fuck Off as a single to reinstate their political intentions.
-This punk influence would be taken to extremes on their Fear, Emptiness, Despair (1994) set.
+That same time they covered the Dead Kennedys' Nazi Punks Fuck Off as a single to reinstate their political intentions.
+This punk rock influence would be taken to extremes on their Fear, Emptiness, Despair (1994) set.
 At least on this release they managed to generate an album that was, for the most part, coherent and consistent giving it the distinction of being their most successful.
 The mini-album Greed Killing (1995) followed, as did Diatribes (1996).
-More recently, their titles have included Inside the Torn Apart (1997), Words From The Exit Wound (1998), Leaders Not Followers EP (1999) and the subliminally titled Enemy Of The Music Business (2000).
+Their titles would then grow to included Inside the Torn Apart (1997), Words From The Exit Wound (1998), Leaders Not Followers EP (1999) and the subliminally titled Enemy Of The Music Business (2000).
 They then left 'Earache' and re-emerged on the 'Dreamcatcher' label drifting back toward their original style with Order of the Leech (2002).

 Due to personal problems, Jesse Pintado left in early 2004, overdubbing was used for the past album and next one.
 On his departure, he claimed he had tired of Napalm Death and wanted to start something new.

 2005 saw The Code Is Red...Long Live the Code released.
-It also featured guest appearances from Jeffrey Walker (Carcass), Jamey Jasta (Hatebreed vocalist) and Jello Biafra (ex-Dead Kennedys, and Lard).
+It also featured guest appearances from Jeffrey Walker (Carcass), Jamey Jasta (Hatebreed vocalist) and Jello Biafra (ex-The Dead Kennedys, and Lard).
 Smear Campaign followed in June 2006.

 Napalm Death were scheduled to play a special one-off show at the Victoria and Albert Museum in London, on 22 March 2013 but the show was eventually cancelled due to concerns that the noise levels could damage parts of the museum; it was soon after re-scheduled to the De La Warr Pavilion.